Syaw0/blog/_posts/2022-03-18-lanes-in-react.md

 6. workInProgressRootRenderPhaseUpdatedLanes
 7. workInProgressRootPingedLanes

-Ok, I have totally no clues what these are for.
-Let's keep in mind that there are a bunch of tracking of lanes.

-To proceed, we first pick `workInProgressRootRenderLanes` to see where they are used.

-# workInProgressRootRenderLanes
+Ok, no clues what they are for now, but `workInProgressRootRenderLanes` looks simple to dive into.

 ```js
 // The lanes we're rendering
 let workInProgressRootRenderLanes: Lanes = NoLanes;
 ```

 As the comment says itself, this is the lanes we're rendering.
-Lanes and Lane are both just numebers.

-There are a few places it is used, let's focus on the most important one
+There are a few places it is used, for example here:

 ```js
 export function requestUpdateLane(fiber: Fiber): Lane {